gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 It was a usual Monday morning, sky was clear, and Appa was at the breakfast table, precisely at seven.

 Appa was a quiet man who lives in his own world that starts and ends with ‘Coco Exports’.
-A simple business to export coconuts outside India.
+A simple business to export coconuts outside Kerela.
 Appa enjoyed his prosperity with considerable pride.
 He always said, “This wealth hasn’t struck suddenly like a visitation, but instead grown it gradually like a tree.
 I have ploughed it with my sweat.”

 I was late, by 5 minutes.
 He continued eating without looking at me.
 I turned, startled, to find a large cauliflower-shaped lady, Amma, loomed over me to put a Palappam in my plate.
 I looked at her with the ugliest face possible, and shouted with my eyes, "Not again!"